Storyville: Introducing Your Children to Horror

 One of the first books that really scared me was Where the Wild Things Are.
 I think this is a great book for really young kids, but ease into it slowly.
 Be aware of how your children are reacting and if they’re okay, proceed.
 For me, there were certain creatures that bothered me, and others that didn’t.
 I’m not sure why.
 Maybe it was the strange combination of rooster and claws, or the long line of teeth paired with horns—suggesting something demonic.
 Beyond that, it was the idea that reality could slip away.
 I was both fascinated by it, and terrified by it.
 What makes this a fun ride, and a positive experience, I think, is how it ends.
 Max returns home, and the jungle fades away, and he has dinner—he is home safe and sound.
 And hungry.
 That’s a nice full circle, the loop closed, the reader (and child) not left to worry about the monster, the tension that was created, eventually released.
 You get off the rollercoaster, and sleep in your own bed.

 Also try the Goosebumps series, both of my kids enjoyed the books.
+And I think A Series of Unfortunate Events by Lemony Snicket is also a good early series to get into.

 And then there are the Disney movies.
 When it comes to live action movies, I can remember watching Old Yeller on television, and it was very upsetting.
 It’s not the horror of a monster, but the horror of having to kill your own dog.
 To be honest, it’s a film I still haven’t shown my children, partly because I kind of want them to hold on to their innocence as long as possible, and this seems like such a brutal thing to do—shoot your own dog.
 But there you have it—the horror of man.
 But what I’m really thinking about are the first animated movies we see as kids.
 I’m willing to bet that a large number of you cried when you watched Bambi for the first time, terrified of the fire, and the death of his mother, even intimidated by the father.
 It’s a fairly safe place to start, especially when mixed in with other lighter Disney fare.
 How many of you were scared by Sleeping Beauty?
 I can remember seeing that witch turn into the dragon and man that was a powerful visual.
 For such a young kid, that was as dark and foreboding as the shadow of the demon at the end of The Exorcist would be many years later.